🚀 Try Zilliz Cloud, the fully managed Milvus, for free—experience 10x faster performance! Try Now>>

 On-disk Index

-This article introduces an on-disk indexing algorithm named DiskANN.
-Based on Vamana graphs, DiskANN powers efficient searches within large datasets.
+This article introduces DiskANN, an on-disk indexing algorithm for disk-optimized vector searches.
+Based on Vamana graphs, DiskANN powers efficient on-disk vector searches within large datasets.

 To improve query performance, you can specify an index type for each vector field.